lowRISC/opentitan/doc/project/checklist.md

 ### SIM_SANITY_TEST_PASSING

 - Sanity test exercising a basic functionality of a major DUT datapath passing.
 - What functionality to test and to what level may be governed by higher level (example: chip) integration requirements.
-These are to be captured when the Testplan is reviewed with the key stakeholders.
+These are to be captured when the dv_plan is reviewed with the key stakeholders.

 ### SIM_CSR_MEM_TEST_SUITE_PASSING